 In the 74 days it took Apple to sell one million iPhones last year, Google sold only 179,000 Nexus Ones, according to figures from research firm Flurry, even as Android devices sold by the carriers were well-received.

-"While the global Relevant Products/Services adoption of the Android platform has exceeded our expectations, the web store has not," Google spokesperson Andy Rubin said in May as Google announced it would sell the Nexus One via retail stores.
+"While the global adoption of the Android platform has exceeded our expectations, the web store has not," Google spokesperson Andy Rubin said in May as Google announced it would sell the Nexus One via retail stores.
 But in July it discontinued the phone altogether, providing it only to developers for Android research.

 A blog that specializes in Android devices, citing "multiple trusted sources," reported Thursday that the Nexus Two will be the first device to ship with the latest Android version, 2.3, code-named Gingerbread.
 That report from Android and Me was quickly picked up by other media as speculation builds about the Nov.
 8 event.